 Twenty-five years ago, two artists had a vision – to create a world-class arts festival at the historic, but admittedly rustic, fairgrounds in Northampton.
 “When we first walked the Northampton Fairgrounds in 1994, puzzling over the pieces that would come to be known as the Paradise City Arts Festival, we took a giant leap of faith,” say Founding Directors Linda and Geoffrey Post.
 “We pictured the Arena, a cavernous horse barn, transformed into a venue to showcase museum quality master craft and fine art.
 We fretted over whether we could draw serious art and craft lovers from across the country to the small New England town of Northampton.”

-More than twenty years later, Paradise City Northampton fills three newly erected buildings, an outdoor Sculpture Promenade and a 12,000 square-foot Festival Dining Tent.
+More than twenty-five years later, Paradise City Northampton fills three newly erected buildings, an outdoor Sculpture Promenade and a 12,000 square-foot Festival Dining Tent.
 Visitors have traveled from all fifty states and five continents to immerse themselves in an exhilarating environment that features an unparalleled collection of the nation’s finest craft makers and independent artists.
 Upon awarding their events the #1 spot in the annual “Top Ten Art Fairs and Festivals in America”, AmericanStyle Magazine declared Paradise City Arts Festivals “truly innovative… fresh and vibrant, with extraordinary quality.”

 To this end, Paradise City has cultivated a loyal customer base of nearly a quarter of a million people.
 We reach them across many platforms.
 Our biannual magazine, the Paradise City Guide, with a subscription base of over seventy thousand avid art lovers.
 The Art Buzz blog to tells stories about the appreciation of living with fine crafts and art.
 The website, paradisecityarts.com, is a living resource for comprehensive information about the shows and individual artists, and has become the go-to place for tens of thousands of shoppers and collectors looking for great ideas to fill their home or wardrobe.